lewislepton/kha-examples/README.md

 ![kodestudio](ks.png)

-follow this super useful post on getting up and running with it - [kode studio forum post](http://kode.tech/kode-studio-16-1/)
+follow this super useful post on getting up & running with it - [kode studio forum post](http://kode.tech/kode-studio-16-1/)

+also, if you want the super duper awesome theme from the screenshot, grab 'lestle-vscode' from my [lestle theme collection](https://github.com/lewislepton/lestle-theme-collection) & put it in your extension folder

+have phün & happy coding

 [lewis lepton](http://lewislepton.com)